google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 		print(“Found!”)

 What’s the problem?
-Infinite loop.
-It’ll never stop executing…
+This is an infinite loop.
+It’ll never stop executing, because i is never incremented.

 Sometimes when we are training a model we may seriously start to wonder if we have created an infinite loop.
 How do we know whether we have created an infinite loop or our model is simply taking a long time to train?

 Print statements / debugging messages help us track what’s going on and if any real progress is being made.
 We can also use these tools to estimate how much time there is left.